Mary E. Brooks

-Mary Elizabeth (Aikin) Brooks (November 15, 1803 – February 27, 1895) was an American poet during the American Renaissance period.
-Most of her published work includes short poems which were published in various periodicals in New York throughout the 1800's under the pseudonym, "Norna".
+Mary Elizabeth (Aikin) Brooks (November 15, 1803 – February 27, 1895) was an American poet.
+Most of her published work includes short poems, which were published in various periodicals in New York throughout the 1800s under the pseudonym "Norna".

 Early life

-Mary was born in Poughkeepsie, New York to Belphame Aikin (mother) and John Aikin (father).
+Mary was born in Poughkeepsie, New York to Belphame Aikin and John Aikin.
 She was baptized in Christ's Church on February 5, 1804.
 She had one sibling, Sarah Amelia Aikin, who was born in 1809.
-Sarah was also an author and published a 144-page book of poetry titled "Phantasia, and Other Poems". under the pen name "Hinda".
+Sarah was also an author and published a 144-page book of poetry titled Phantasia, and Other Poems under the pen name "Hinda".
 Mary attended school at Troy Female Seminary, the first secondary school for women in the United States, now known as the Emma Willard School.

 Outside of writing, Mary was a talented artist who depicted nature in her drawings.
-The plates in "The Natural History of the State of New York”, created by her paleontologist brother-in-law James Hall, were based on Mary and Sarah's drawings.
+The plates in The Natural History of the State of New York, created by her paleontologist brother-in-law James Hall, were based on Mary and Sarah's drawings.
 They were a collection of images and descriptions of the natural world of New York including landscapes, fossils, and animals illustrated by the Aikin sisters.
 Similar to their poetry, they left their illustrations unsigned.
 However, Hall credited and praised their work in his 1843 volume.

 Marriage

 In 1828, Aikin married James Brooks, an accomplished writer.
-While in college, Brooks was a member of the Adelphic Society which was an organization for literary scholars.
+While in college, Brooks was a member of the Adelphic Society, which was an organization for literary scholars.
 He graduated from Union College, where he studied law, in 1818.
 Shortly after this, he moved to Poughkeepsie, New York, and was admitted to the bar.
 However, because of the traction his writing had gained under the pseudonym "Florio", he abandoned his career in law and became a full-time author.
 In 1823, he moved to New York City and founded the "Literary Gazette", where his wife would later publish some of her poetry.
 He also became the editor of multiple journals where he published his work.
-These journals include the "Minerva", the " New York Daily Sentinel", and the "Morning Courier".
+These journals include the Minerva, the New York Daily Sentinel, and the Morning Courier.
 He married Aikin on a Friday evening in Albany, New York.
-He was supportive of her writing during their marriage, as they published The Rivals of Este: and other Poems together.
-In 1830, the couple moved to Winchester, Virginia, where Mr. Brooks edited a newspaper.
+He was supportive of her writing during their marriage, as they published The Rivals of Este: and Other Poems together.
+In 1830, the couple moved to Winchester, Virginia, where James Brooks edited a newspaper.
 Constantina E. Brooks, their first and only child, was born in 1835.
-Mary and James moved to Rochester, New York in 1838 and then again to Albany shortly after.
+Mary and James moved to Rochester, New York, in 1838 and then again to Albany shortly after.
 A few years later, James died on February 20, 1841.